 Place 3/4 cup warm water in the bowl of an electric stand mixer fitted with the dough hook attachment.
 Add flours; mix on medium speed until combined, about 20 seconds.
 Cover, and let mixture stand 20 minutes.

 In a small bowl, mix yeast and remaining 1/4 cup water; let stand until bubbly, about 5 minutes.
-Add yeast mixture, 1 tablespoon oil, and 1/2 teaspoon salt to flour mixture; mix until a soft dough forms.
-Place dough in a large bowl coated with cooking spray; place plastic wrap coated with cooking spray directly on the surface of the dough.
+Add yeast mixture, one tablespoon oil, and 1/2 teaspoon salt to flour mixture; mix until a soft dough forms.
+Place dough in a large bowl coated with cooking spray; place plastic wrap coated with cooking spray directly on the dough’s surface.
 Chill 24 hours.

 Let dough stand 1 hour, covered until dough reaches room temperature.
 Place dough on a lightly floured surface; roll into a 14- x 11-inch rectangle.
 Press dough into bottom and partially up sides of a 13- x 9-inch metal baking pan coated with cooking spray.